ibm-cloud-docs/speech-to-text/language-use.md

     {: codeblock}

     For more information, see [The WebSocket interface](/docs/services/speech-to-text/websockets.html).
--   For a sessionless request with the HTTP REST interface, use the `POST /v1/recognize` method.
+-   For the HTTP interface, use the `POST /v1/recognize` method.
 The specified custom model is used for that request.

     ```bash
     curl -X POST -u {username}:{password}